smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/Recap/README.md

 👉 In **Jobs**, you should see your job being prepared and eventually training (this can be pretty long)

-Click on it, then **View Logs** in order to assess what is currenty happening.
+Click on it, then **View Logs** in order to assess what is currently happening.

-👉 You will find in the logs any python error that occurs when training your code, such as a missing packages not being able to be imported, or any other code error
+👉 You will find in the logs any python error that occurs when training your code, such as missing packages not being able to be imported, or any other code error

 The training is pretty long...
 Before coming back here in order to have a look at the trained model, you may move on with the next part of this recap.

 Once the job is complete, you should find a trained model saved in your bucket.
 Have a look at it either using `gsutil` or through the console...

-👉 You may want to have a look at the content of the package stored in your bucket in the training directory once a job has been submitted (download it and extract it) in order to see how it differs from your local package, which files are uploaded and which are not
+👉 Optionally, you may want to have a look at the content of the package stored in your bucket in the trainings directory once a job has been submitted (download it and extract it) in order to see how it differs from your local package, which files are uploaded and which are not

 ## Optional: go through the TaxiFare Deep Learning notebook in Colab